Measure 91 in a Nutshell

 Driving While High

 Oregon has strict laws regarding driving under the influence of an intoxicant, DUII (Driving Under the Influence of Intoxicants, also known as a DUI).
 Oregon DUII laws are applied in the same manner with alcohol or marijuana–both are considered intoxicants.
 For a first offence DUII, a diversion program may be available if the offender was not involved in an accident.
 This program allows the offender to complete a substance abuse program and be on probation for a period of time.
 If he successfully completes the diversion program, the DUII charge is dropped and the person will not have a DUII conviction on their record.
 If it is a second offence, or the offender is not eligible for the diversion program, there is a mandatory minimum jail sentence of 2 days plus substantial fines and the offender must complete a substance abuse program.
 It is also illegal to consume marijuana in a vehicle even if you are not impaired, similar to open container laws.

-Unlike alcohol, there is currently no breathalyzer test for marijuana, but police have drug recognition evaluators conduct tests to determine if a driver is impaired.
-If the tests suspect a driver is under the influence of marijuana, Oregon implied consent laws allow police to conduct breath, blood, or urine tests to obtain evidence of drug use.
+Unlike alcohol, there is currently no breathalyzer test for the presence of thc in the blood, but police have drug recognition evaluators conduct tests to determine if a driver is impaired.
+If the tests suspect a driver is under the influence, Oregon implied consent laws allow police to conduct breath, blood, or urine tests to obtain evidence of drug use.

-If you choose to use marijuana, make sure to allow enough time for the effect to completely wear off before you drive.
+If you choose to use, make sure to allow enough time for the effect to completely wear off before you drive.

 Illegal Acts Related to Cannabis

 While Oregon has legalized the recreational use of cannabis, there are limits to what is allowed.
 Below is a sample of what remains illegal in Oregon: